 The FDA has a long list of criteria that must be included on the product label (right down to the font size used and the location of information on the package).
 All ingredients must be considered safe for use and must be listed on the label.
 There is also a limit to what ingredients can be used.

-In my past life at Big Food Company I worked on several projects trying to get new technologies and new ingredients approved through the FDA.
+In my past life at Big Food Company, I worked on several projects trying to get new technologies and new ingredients approved through the FDA.
 While the food regulations are different from the cosmetic regulations, the process to validate new ingredients is quite similar.
 It takes a lot of time and money to prove that something is safe.
 In most cases, if an ingredient isn’t on the “allowed for use” list, it’s just likely that someone hasn’t approached FDA to add it to the list.
 In most cases, it’s not that these ingredients aren’t safe, they just aren’t authorized for use in cosmetics.
-Regardless of the reason, Handcrafted Makers that claim their products improve your appearance can’t use a lot of natural ingredients for coloring.
+Regardless of the reason, handmade makers that claim their products improve your appearance can’t use a lot of natural ingredients for coloring.

 If you are purchasing a product that says it will improve your appearance, look at the ingredient list and do your homework to understand not only the ingredients, but the claims the creator is making.
 Misbranded cosmetics are a bit less concerning than misbranded drugs.
 Afterall, we’re talking about appearance here, not curing or treating medical conditions.
 But it’s still important to understand if you want to buy what the creator is selling – will it give you the intended cosmetic benefit or will you be disappointed in that expensive bar of soap.